offen/offen/docs/running-offen/tutorials/configuring-deploying-offen-ubuntu.md

 Your `/etc/offen/offen.env` file will now look something like this:

 ```
-OFFEN_DATABASE_CONNECTIONSTRING="/var/opt/offen/offen.db"
 OFFEN_SECRETS_COOKIEEXCHANGE="uNrZP7r5fY3sfS35tbzR9w==" # do not use this secret in production
-OFFEN_SECRETS_EMAILSALT="uVXyuzCcpTim0v7uChCs1UA==" # do not use this secret in production
 ```

----

-__Heads Up__
-{: .label .label-red }

-The value for `OFFEN_SECRETS_EMAILSALT` is not expected to ever change during the lifetime of a deployment.
-If this value gets lost or changes, you will not be able to log in again.

 ---